-Personnel Services costs represent 43.21% of the total proposed budget and 48.43% of the General Fund proposed budget.
+Personnel Services costs represent 40.2% of the total proposed budget and 49.76% of the General Fund proposed budget.
 General employee compensation projections are based on the current Employee Classification and Compensation Study.
-During the latter part of FY2020, the Town plans to update the General Employee Classification and Compensation Study.
+During the latter part of FY 2020, the Town plans to update the General Employee Classification and Compensation Study.
 A new paid parental leave benefit is funded.
 A merit pool for general employee movement in the plan, annual performance increases, and a paid parental leave is funded.
 The current Fraternal Order of Police (FOP) contract expires September 30, 2019.
-Negotiations are expected to commence in late summer 2019 and, therefore, projections for adjustments in that pay system have not yet been determined.
-Pension contributions were projected using the contribution rates based on actual payroll as follows: 23.1% for FOP and 7.8% for general employees.
-These estimated rates and contributions may be adjusted, if necessary, upon receipt of the actuarially determined rates.
-The proposed budget also projects a 12.5% increase in health insurance benefits cost.
+Negotiations commenced in late summer 2019 and, therefore, projections for adjustments in that pay system have not yet been determined.
+Pension contributions were projected using the contribution rates based on actual payroll as follows: 24.3% for sworn officers and 8% for general employees.
+The Town will also contribute \$125,000 toward fully funding the retirement plan over time, and \$50,000 to establish a pre-paid contribution reserve.
+A 9.7% increase in health insurance benefit costs has been funded.

-In FY2020 the number of full-time equivalent positions is 130.9.
+In FY 2020, the number of full-time equivalent positions is 130.4.
 The net increase to full time staffing positions is five.
-The additions for FY2020 are one (1) new full time position in the General Fund; two (2) full time positions in the Tourist Resort Fund; one (1) full time position in the Water and Sewer Fund; and one (1) full time position in the Municipal Parking Fund.
+The additions for FY 2020 are one (1) full time position in the General Fund; two (2) full time positions in the Tourist Resort Fund; one (1) full time position in the Water and Sewer Fund; and one (1) full time position in the Municipal Parking Fund.